MDecker-MobileComputing/Android_DatumUndZeitVonWebAPI/README.md

 <br>

-The screenshots were taken from emulator.
+The screenshots were taken from the app running in the Android SDK's emulator.

 <br>